hengadev/encx/docs/CODE_GENERATION_GUIDE.md

 - Option 3 requires the correct relative path to `cmd/encx-gen` (e.g., `../../cmd/encx-gen`)
 - Options 1 & 2 work consistently in all environments
 - `//go:generate` is completely optional but can be useful for CI/CD automation
+- When using `generate .`, the tool automatically discovers all Go packages in subdirectories recursively

 ### Makefile Integration